 I matured, of course, and I also discovered Photoshop.

 After switching the font to Arial, I actually finished the first draft.
 What was the story?
-A mixture of Percy Jackson, Harry Potter and Lord of the Rings.
+A mixture of Harry Potter, The Lord of the Rings and Percy Jackson.

 A moment of silence for my Mum, who actually read this atrocity and convinced me it was good.